lqb2/blog/_posts/2023-03-01-trauma-bonding-healing-bonding.md

 ---

-update: definition does include the colloquial but it matters to differentiate
+update: i checked in with phil about this and to him, the clinical and colloquial definitions are both valid *and* it's important to be able to differentiate between the two.

 <!-- hyperlink bank -->